rxng8/GinRummyAlgorithm/README.md

 * `SimplePlayer3` (SP3): Simple player 2 with `HittingBot` and `KnockerBot` function (Threshold = 0.85).
 Wisely draw card, and choose the right time the knock!
 * `SimplePlayer4` (SP4): Simple player 3 with `HittingBot` function.
 Wisely draw card and wisely discard (not discarding base on opponent hand estimation)!

-Let's player 100 matches among each others!
+Let's playezz 100 matches among each others!
 And here is the win rate (of players in column over those in row) :

 |     | SimplePlayer1 | SimplePlayer2 | SimplePlayer3 | SimplePlayer4 |
 |:---:|:---:|:---:|:---:|:---:|